Loading

 Naveen Anilkumar

-‘Success is a journey, not a destination.
-The doing is often more important than the outcome.’
-As athletes navigate this journey, the protection of their personality rights emerges as a crucial cornerstone, ensuring that their unique stories and identities remain integral to the spirit of competition.”1
+As athletes navigate this journey, the protection of their personality rights emerges as a crucial cornerstone, ensuring that their unique stories and identities remain integral to the spirit of competition.”

 What's the Big Deal?